 When the investigation is complete, the reporter is informed of the outcome.

-The persons named in the report must be informed in due time of the termination of the investigation, taking into account the anonymity and confidentiality of the report.
+The persons who were contacted during the investigation and therefore aware of the report will be informed about the termination of the investigation, taking into account the confidentiality of the report.

 If the reporter raises a concern, the confidentiality of the identity will be ensured in accordance with applicable laws and regulations.
 The identity will not be disclosed to persons other than those authorized to receive or follow up reports without your express consent.
 This also applies to all other information from which the identity can be (in)directly derived.
 The identity may only be disclosed if there is a necessary and proportionate obligation imposed by EU or national legislation in the context of investigations by national authorities or legal proceedings (for example, in order to protect the rights of the defense of the person concerned in a judicial investigation).